hilsawh/sawh-research-group/content/people/join.md

 All positions will be full-time, in-person at our lab in MaRS (downtown Toronto, Ontario).

-If you are interested in the Postdoc position, please reach out to <ahilya.sawh@utoronto.ca> directly by email including:
-1. Statement of interest (Why are you interested in our lab?
-Why are you an ideal candidate?).
-2. Detailed CV.
-3. Names and contact information for 3 (preferably academic) referees, indicating how long you have known each referee and in what capacity.

 If you are interested in graduate studies with us, you must first apply to and be accepted into the rotation-based Biochemistry program at the University of Toronto.

 </p>